edaa-org/pyEDAA.Reports/README.md

 # pyEDAA.Reports

-Proposal to define an XML-based logging format for outputs from EDA tools and logging libraries.
+Proposal to define an abstract model for outputs from EDA tools and logging libraries.

+The main intended use case of pyEDAA.Reports is to import multiple log/report formats (raw logs, CSVs, YAML, JSON, etc.) and provide a unified model that can generate reports using popular formats such as XUnit or Cobertura.
+Since most vendors, CI services and monitoring tools support XML, the internals of pyEDAA.Reports are to be based on XML transformations.

+As an abstract model, the main capability of pyEDAA.Reports is handling messages using an structured format.
+The readers categorize messages by IDs and append attributes such as the severity, which allow complex filtering and fancy coloring for better human readability.

 ## Report Kinds

 ### Test Report Summary

-* Test Suite
+- Test Suite
-* Test Case
+- Test Case
-* Test Parameter
+- Test Parameter

 ### Code Coverage Report

-* Line Coverage
+- Line Coverage
-* Statement Coverage
+- Statement Coverage
-* Branch Coverage
+- Branch Coverage
-* Expression Coverage
+- Expression Coverage
-* State Coverage
+- State Coverage
-* Transition Coverage
+- Transition Coverage

 ### Functional Coverage

-* Coverage Model
+- Coverage Model
-  * Dimension
+  - Dimension
-  * Bin
+  - Bin
-    * Item
+    - Item
-    * Range
+    - Range

 ### Synthesis

-* Area/resources
+- Area/resources
-* Timing
+- Timing

 ### Implementation

-* Area/resources
+- Area/resources
-* Timing
+- Timing

+## Target input logs/formats

+- ActiveHDL
+- CoCoTb
+- Diamond
+- GHDL
+- Icarus Verilog
+- ISE
+- ModelSim/QuestaSim
+- nextpnr
+- OSVVM
+- RivieraPRO
+- SymbiYosys
+- Synplify
+- Quartus
+- Verilator
+- Verilog-to-Routing
+- Vivado
+- VUnit
+- Xcelium
+- Yosys
+- ...

 # References